Beliavsky/Fortran-code-on-GitHub/README.md

 [FortranPatterns](https://github.com/farhanjk/FortranPatterns): Implementation of popular design patterns in Fortran, by Farhan J. Khan and zmiimz.
 This is intended to facilitate the community using Fortran for computationally expensive tasks.
 The main philosophy here is to make these patterns available for improving the reusability and efficiency of the code.

-[Fortran Parameter List (FPL)](https://github.com/victorsndvg/FPL): Fortran 2003 library that can manage the parameters of a program from a single point, by victorsndvg.
-FPL is an extendible container (dictionary) of <Key, Value> pairs, where the Key is a character string and the Value can be, by the default, of the basic data types.

 [Fortran pathlib](https://github.com/scivision/fortran-pathlib): Filesystem path manipulation utilities for standard Fortran, from scivision.
 Inspired by Python pathlib and C++17 filesystem.

 [fortran-sqlite3](https://github.com/interkosmos/fortran-sqlite3): Fortran 2018 interface bindings to SQLite 3, by interkosmos

-[Fortran Template Library (FTL)](https://github.com/SCM-NV/ftl): generic containers, versatile algorithms, easy string manipulation, and more

-[Fortran Template Library (FTL)](https://github.com/ffadrique/FTL): object oriented implementation of generic containers similar to the C++ STL (Standard Template Library), by Fran Martinez Fadrique.
-Not all elements present in STL are implemented in FTL, yet the documentation in http://www.cplusplus.com/reference/stl/ can be used as generic conceptual reference.

 [Fortran User Defined Exceptions Handler (ForEx)](https://github.com/victorsndvg/ForEx): Fortran 2003 project taking advantage of the C preprocessor capabilities in order to emulate exception handling, by victorsndvg